Jon Lajoie

-Jonathan Lajoie (/ləˈʒwɑː/ lə-ZHWAH; born August 21, 1980) is a Canadian comedian, actor, rapper, singer, songwriter, director, record producer, musician and Internet celebrity from Montreal, Quebec.
-He gained fame mostly from his eponymous YouTube channel, posting comedic original songs (often as rapper characters, such as "Everyday Normal Guy") and comedy skits.
+Jonathan Lajoie (/ləˈʒwɑː/ lə-ZHWAH; born August 21, 1980) is a Canadian comedian, actor and musician.
+He gained fame from his YouTube channel, posting comedic original songs (often as rapper characters, such as "Everyday Normal Guy") and comedy skits.
 Lajoie is also known for his role as Taco MacArthur on the FXX comedy series The League.
 Since 2016, he has released indie folk music under the moniker Wolfie's Just Fine, and has also contributed original music to TV shows and films.

 Early life

 Lajoie was born in Longueuil, Quebec, Canada and raised on the South Shore of Montreal.
 His father was Québécois and his mother is English-Canadian, and he is the third of nine children.
 Lajoie had formative experiences with music while attending a Pentecostal church and taking lessons.
 He graduated from Dawson College on the Island of Montreal.
-He completed a professional theatre program in 2002, after which he played in a band in the Montreal area for 3 years.
+He completed a professional theatre program in 2002, after which he played in a band in the Montreal area for three years.

 Career

-Since early 2003, Lajoie has portrayed an English-Canadian musician named Thomas Edison in Radio-Canada's French-Canadian sitcom L'Auberge du chien noir.
+From 2003 to 2017, Lajoie portrayed an English-Canadian musician named Thomas Edison in Radio-Canada's French-language television series L'Auberge du chien noir.
 Lajoie began his career as a comedy musician in 2006.
 His performances include music, skits, and some comedy.
-Jon Lajoie has also released 4 studio albums, the first two featuring comedy music.
+Jon Lajoie has also released four studio albums, the first two featuring comedy music.
 His third and fourth albums eschewed comedy and were released under the moniker 'Wolfie's Just Fine'.